ektachandak12/PasswordGeneratorApp/README.md

-# 🔐 Strong Password Generator - Java Swing + MySQL
+# 🔐 Strong Password Generator

 A desktop application built using Java and Swing to generate secure, customizable passwords.
 It allows users to save, view, and delete generated passwords using a MySQL database.
 Built with simplicity and functionality in mind.